Security-Onion-Solutions/securityonion-docs/hardware.rst

 Production Deployments
 ----------------------
 Security Onion 2.0 is a new platform with more features than previous versions of Security Onion.
-These additional result in higher hardware requirements.
+These additional features result in higher hardware requirements.
 For best results, we recommend purchasing new hardware to meet the new requirements.

 .. tip::